apache/helix/src/site/markdown/Architecture.md

 We need a distributed store to maintain the state of the cluster and a notification system to notify if there is any change in the cluster state.
 Helix uses Zookeeper to achieve this functionality.

-Zookeeper provides
+Zookeeper provides:

 * A way to represent PERSISTENT state which basically remains until its deleted.
 * A way to represent TRANSIENT/EPHEMERAL state which vanishes when the process that created the STATE dies.
 * Notification mechanism when there is a change in PERSISTENT/EPHEMERAL STATE

-The name space provided by ZooKeeper is much like that of a standard file system.
+The namespace provided by ZooKeeper is much like that of a standard file system.
 A name is a sequence of path elements separated by a slash (/).
-Every node[ZNODE] in ZooKeeper's name space is identified by a path.
+Every node[ZNODE] in ZooKeeper\'s namespace is identified by a path.

 More info on Zookeeper can be found here http://zookeeper.apache.org